jj811208/watching-you/README.md

-# Gazer
+# Watching-you

-Gazer is a javascript library for building animations that track anything on DOM.
+Watching-you is a javascript library for building animations that track anything on DOM.

 <!-- [![demo](https://xxx.gif)](xxxs) -->

 ## Demos

-<a href="https://jj811208.github.io/gazer" target="_blank">Simple Demo Site</a>
+<a href="https://jj811208.github.io/watching-you" target="_blank">Simple Demo Site</a>

 ## Quickstart